Efficient Equilibrium Computation in Symmetric First-Price Auctions: Continuous First-Price Auction with Continuous Bids (CCFPA)

 \subsection{Black-Box Input}

 We begin our study of the computational complexity of the CCFPA, by considering the more general, black-box input for the item value distributions (see~\cref{sec:represent}).
 We fully determine the query complexity of finding (approximate) equilibria in first-price auctions with continuous bidding spaces, by providing matching upper and lower bounds, in \cref{th:black-box-upper} and \cref{th:black-box-lower}, respectively.
-We first present our upper bound in the following theorem (its complete proof can be found in~\cref{app:black-box-upper-missing}):
+We first present our upper bound in the following theorem:

 \begin{theorem}[Black-box Upper Bound] An $\varepsilon$-BNE of a CCFPA can be computed via $O(1/\varepsilon)$ oracle calls to the cdf of its value distribution.
 More precisely, given $\varepsilon>0$, there exists a continuous, no-overbidding and monotone, (symmetric) bidding strategy $\beta:V\map B$ such that: \begin{itemize} \item $\beta$ is an $\varepsilon$-approximate equilibrium of the CCFPA (\cref{def:BNE}); \item $\beta$ is $\varepsilon$-near the canonical equilibrium strategy $\beta^*$~\eqref{eq:CCFPA-IID-BNE-beta}, i.e., $\cards{\beta^*(x)-\beta(x)}\leq \varepsilon$ for all $x\in V$; and \item given any $x\in V$, $\beta(x)$ can be computed by performing (at most) $\frac{1}{\varepsilon}+1$ queries to the cdf $F$ of the CCFPA's distribution of item values and $O(\frac{n}{\varepsilon})$ arithmetic operations (additions, multiplications, and divisions). \end{itemize} \end{theorem}